monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.13.4.released.md

 - [SQL syntax error (MySQL ONLY_FULL_GROUP_BY violation)](https://github.com/monarc-project/MonarcAppFO/issues/574)
 - [Dashboard Operational Risks PNG Export incorrect](https://github.com/monarc-project/MonarcAppFO/issues/578)
 - Updated the proxy-manager to use the LTS version and avoid the php version limitation.
+- Fixed the recommendations export to .csv, removed the default limit of 25 records.

 ## Updating